-Staff initially discussed these topics with the Houghton Community Council at its September 24, 2018 meeting.
-Prior to that meeting, staff discussed FAR and lot coverage with local architects, the Master Builders Association, Kirkland Alliance of Neighborhoods (KAN), the Public Works Department and Planning staff with expertise in reviewing applications for single-family housing projects.
+Prior to the previous study session, staff discussed FAR and lot coverage with local architects, the Master Builders Association, Kirkland Alliance of Neighborhoods (KAN), the Public Works Department and Planning staff with expertise in reviewing applications for single-family housing projects.
 Staff has conducted additional conversations with KAN representatives and current planning staff and collected more input from design professionals since the September 2018 study session.
 This outreach did not provide a strong basis for eliminating FAR or lot coverage regulations, since in this robust housing market, there seems to be a tendency for single family projects to be built out to the maximum building envelope.
 Expanding this envelope further - even marginally - by eliminating FAR or lot coverage regulations would not address community concerns about perceived building mass.
 Instead, staff identified opportunities for clarifying the existing regulations and incentivizing good design that could address community concerns that many new single-family homes appear too bulky.